What is sinkhole insurance?

 By contrast, sinkhole coverage does not require the government to condemn the structure (a very high threshold to meet) in order to cover a sinkhole loss.

-If you have questions about your home’s sinkhole protection, talk to a Kin agent today.
+If you have questions about your home’s sinkhole protection, talk to a Kin representative today.